NHSDigital/patient-switching-adaptors-mapping-documentation/medication requests/README.md

 #### Status Change Extensions

-This is a list of extensions related to status changes which are included when mapping an `"ORDER"`</br>
+This is a list of extensions related to status changes which are included when mapping a `PLAN`</br>
 If `EhrSupplyDiscontinue` exists and `EhrSupplyDiscontinue / availabilityTime [@value]` not present then these extensions are not added

 | Mapped to (JSON FHIR MedicationRequest.extension.Extension field) | Mapped from (XML HL7 / other source)                                                                                                                                                                                   |